RunWatts

 Utility rates move.
 Supply rates (what the power itself costs) reset every six months in many states and can swing 20% either way depending on natural gas prices.
 Delivery rates reset on a slower cadence but still step up annually in most markets.
 A 2¢/kWh rate change on a house using 1,000 kWh a month is $20 extra.
 On a house using 2,500 kWh, it's $50.

 How to check: find last month's supply and delivery rates on the old bill and compare to this month's.
 If either moved, multiply the delta by your kWh to get the dollar impact.
-See current rates for every state on the state rate pages to sanity-check whether your number is reasonable for your region.
+See current rates for every state on the state-by-state rate breakdown to sanity-check whether your number is reasonable for your region, or jump straight to your state's page (e.g. California).

 Cause 3: A new high-draw appliance entered the house